 - Longest Idle is when the agent who has the longest available or inactive time will receive the next incoming call.

-Integrated User Services will only be able to accept requests to change services when they are submitted through a Service Request via the Pinnacle sevice management system.
+Technology Services will only be able to accept requests to add service when they are submitted through a Service Request via the Pinnacle service management system.
 Only Pinnacle Department Managers are authorized to submit Service Requests.